HannahChen777/productLandingPage/README.md

-### a website to display a shop's various guitars, using css and html
+### A website to display a shop's various guitars, using css and html.

 [productLandingPage](https://hannahchen777.github.io/productLandingPage/productLandingPage.html)